TxQuick/proof-of-reserves/README.md

 ### STEP 2 - Verify you were included in the Proof of Reserves File

+Browse to one of the Verification Websites listed above and paste in your Proof Sentence.
 After you have pasted your Proof Sentence into the Verification Website, click the "Load Audit File" button.
 The tool will download the Proof of Reserves file from GitHub.
 After the Audit File is loaded, next click the "Run Verification" button.

    <p align="center">
     <img src="images/validate.png" alt="" style="width:600px;"/>